ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 There are situations where it is necessary to verify the current running state of an HSM as part of operational or auditing procedures.
-For example, there are devices that are certified to work in an environment only if certain versions of the firmware are loaded or only if application keys are protected in with a certain set of protection policies.
+For example, there are devices that are certified to work in an environment only if certain versions of the firmware are loaded or only if user keys are protected with specific policies.

 The Evidence format offered by this specification allows a platform to report its firmware level along with other collected claims necessary in critical deployments.